TomHuynhSG/personal-workout-tracker/README.md

     - **Dark Mode:** A sleek dark theme that can be toggled on/off and is saved to your browser's preferences.
     - **Touch-Friendly Interface:** All buttons, inputs, and interactive elements are sized for easy use on mobile and tablet devices.
 - **Add New Exercises:** Easily expand your exercise library on the fly.
+- **Data Portability:** Backup your entire workout history to a JSON file and restore it at any time.

 ## 📸 Screenshots